Skip to main content

 • Understanding where in the supply chain there is the opportunity for investing in farm-scale and landscape scale resilience.

-• If you choose to revoke your submission, your submission will be set to Revoked.
-Once revoked, your submission cannot be viewed at all by the organisation.
-Metrics generation is also paused for Revoked submissions.
+• Once revoked, the submission cannot be viewed at all by the organisation.

-• If the organisation accepts the submission, the latest metrics will be generated and the organisation will also have access to the historical metrics generated when your submission was previously in an Accepted state (i.e. before it was Revoked).
+• If the organisation accepts the submission, the latest metrics will be generated AND the organisation will also have access to the historical metrics generated when your submission was previously in an Accepted state (i.e. before it was Revoked).

 What should you do if you already have a baseline on Land App?